anandkunalmishra/NUnit_Testing/README.md

 Testing is important, but it's just one part of making great code.
 As you get older, you'll learn more about different ways to test code, but NUnit is a good friend to start with!
 I hope this explanation makes NUnit Testing in C# easier to understand for a 5-year-old!

+<h2> Important Note </h2>
+NUnit doesn't rely on a main function because it utilizes test runners:
+      -> Test Runners: Tools like the NUnit Console or Visual Studio Test Explorer act as the entry point for execution.
+      -> Test Fixtures: Classes marked with [TestFixture] contain individual test cases.
+      -> Test Methods: Methods marked with [Test] within test fixtures represent specific tests to be run.